MicrosoftDocs/win32/desktop-src/IndexSrv/iixssoquery-localeid.md

 ---
 title: IixssoQuery LocaleID property
 description: Retrieves or sets the language locale ID (LCID) to be used when executing the query.
-Otherwise, the system default LCID is used. ms.assetid: '6c8bb16d-01a5-4dfc-a1a4-2c67c3ae1110'
+Otherwise, the system default LCID is used. ms.assetid: 6c8bb16d-01a5-4dfc-a1a4-2c67c3ae1110
+keywords:
+- LocaleID property Indexing Service
-keywords: ["LocaleID property Indexing Service", "LocaleID property Indexing Service , IixssoQuery interface", "IixssoQuery interface Indexing Service , LocaleID property"]
+- LocaleID property Indexing Service , IixssoQuery interface
+- IixssoQuery interface Indexing Service , LocaleID property
 topic_type:
 - apiref
 api_name: